joshuaspear/offline_rl_ope/README.md

 # offline_rl_ope

-**WARNING**
+> [!WARNING]
-- All IS methods implemented incorrectly in versions < 6.x
+> - All IS methods implemented incorrectly in versions < 6.x
-- Unit testing currently only running in Python 3.11.
+> - Unit testing currently only running in Python 3.11.
 3.10 will be supported in the future
-- Not all functionality has been tested i.e., d3rlpy api and LowerBounds are still in beta
+> - Not all functionality has been tested i.e., d3rlpy api and LowerBounds are still in beta

 ### Testing progress
 - [x] components/